SAP-samples/cloud-extension-ecc-business-process/mission/create-cap-app/README.md

        cf p -f gen/srv --random-route
     ```

-2. Generate the MTAR file.
+16. Generate the MTAR file.
+Alternatively, you can also right-click on **mta.yaml **file in the Explorer view and select **Build MTA Project** to build the project.

     ```bash
       mbt build -p=cf
     ```

-3. Deploy the UI and service to your Cloud Foundry space with the MTAR.
+17. Deploy the application to your Cloud Foundry space with the MTAR.
+Alternatively, You can expand the folder **mta_archives** in Explorer view and right-click on file **BusinessPartnerValidation_1.0.0.mtar** and choose **Deploy MTA Archive**.

     ```bash
     cf deploy mta_archives/BusinessPartnerValidation_1.0.0.mtar
     ```

+18. Check if the deployment finished successfully without giving any errors.

 ### Test your application